Related Posts:

 While there are no absolutes, in general ‘transactional’ sharing is typically profit-driven, and more about the efficient operation of existing systems, resource efficiency and cost sharing.
 More efficiently using existing assets (be they physical, virtual, skills or time), whether or not monetary exchange is involved, contributes to a more effective operation of the status quo.
 This can be a good thing, for example when people can access what they need, when they need it; and when it results in less resource consumption.
 But it does not impact on existing power structures.

 ‘Transformational’ sharing can have some or all the characteristics of transactional sharing (more efficient use of resources, spreading costs), but there is an additional, critical element – it involves a shift in power and social relations.
 This means who owns and controls the processes by which sharing occurs, who benefits, and whether it is strengthening the commons or resulting in the commodification of our lives.
 Integral to transformational sharing is that it builds ‘social capital’, strengthening relationships and resilience of communities through sharing and co-operation.
-Transformational sharing can be found in the gift economy, in the co-operative movement and in not for profit social enterprise.
+Transformational sharing can be found in the gift economy, in the co-operative movement and in not for profit social enterprise.6.
+Voluntary Simplicity and Minimalism

 Transactional Sharing, Transformational Sharing